 Financial Aid: According to the Federal Regulations and Florida Statutes, students eligible for state and federal financial aid programs may apply for financial assistance to pay for expenses required to participate in programs of study in another state or in a foreign country.
-Students who are eligible for federal and state financial aid programs must confer with the Director of Financial Aid about using funds from these programs for the purpose of participating in the study abroad programs.
-With the exception of the Unger Scholarship and Babcock Scholarship for study abroad programs, institutional scholarships and grants are not applicable to study abroad programs; however, recipients of the Lewis-Wiley Scholarships may use the award for study abroad programs.
+Students who are eligible for federal and state financial aid programs must confer with the Associate Director of Financial Aid about using funds from these programs for the purpose of participating in the study abroad programs.
+Institutional scholarships and grants are not applicable to study abroad programs with the following exceptions: the James W. Babcock and B. Teri Ludwick-Babcock Endowed Scholarship for Study Abroad, the Diane Sheeran Cassidy Memorial Scholarship for Study Abroad, the Janie Dickinson Memorial Scholarship, the Lewis-Wiley Scholarship, and the Unger Family Scholarship for Study Abroad.